Frequently Asked Questions from Accepted and Enrolled Students

 Q: What is the SJLA Honors program?

 A: The Special Jesuit Liberal Arts (SJLA) Honors Program is available to between 50 and 60 of our most qualified freshmen each year by invitation.
 Those who are selected to join SJLA Honors fulfill their general education credits in a community atmosphere that encourages excellence and service to others.
 Students develop enhanced writing, oral and critical-thinking skills through specially designed courses in philosophy, theology and literature.
-Here is a link to the SJLA Honors program web site: scranton.edu/sjla.
-On this site, you will be able to read about the program and the courses students take.
+Read more about the SJLA Honors program and the courses students take: scranton.edu/sjla.

-A: The Academic Development Program is designed for students who demonstrate academic achievement and the potential to excel, but whose grades and SAT/ACT scores indicate the need to refine their verbal skills to meet the challenges of college-level coursework.
-This link: scranton.edu/adp will take you to a description of the ADP program.
-If you have any questions about the program, please contact Dr. Andrée Catalfamo, program director, at (570) 941-4218 or firstname.lastname@example.org.
+A: The Gonzaga Program is designed for students who demonstrate academic achievement and the potential to excel, but whose grades and SAT/ACT scores indicate the need to refine their verbal skills to meet the challenges of college-level coursework.
+This link: scranton.edu/gonzagaprogram will take you to a description of the program.
+If you have any questions about the program, please contact Christina Lenway at (570) 941-4218 or email@example.com.

 Q: When will I get my class schedule?

 A: You will complete the online Pre-Registration form in the portal as part of Forms, Forms, Forms in May.
 You'll be able to access your class schedule online in June and meet with your advisor during Orientation to discuss it.

 A: Log into my.scranton.edu, click "Students" on the left, choose My Courses, then Current Course Schedule, choose the term you want, and submit.
 Your schedule should come up on your screen.